EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

-As an application, let's use the `MultiLevel` class to encapsulate the different levels of our simulator, which will make our code a little neater later:
+As an application, let's use the [`MultiLevel`][exauq.core.modelling.MultiLevel] class to encapsulate the different levels of our simulator, which will make our code a little neater later:

 ``` { .python .copy }